YPG has big display at annual Yuma Community Expo

 U.S. Army Yuma Proving Ground (YPG) Command Sgt.
 Maj.
-Mark Millare and personnel from the YPG Public Affairs Office engaged with eventgoers at the heavily-attended Yuma Community Expo on October 19.
+Mark Millare, Public Affairs Officer Mark Schauer, and Visual Information Manager Eugene Garcia engaged with eventgoers at the heavily-attended Yuma Community Expo on October 19, 2024.

 YPG's footprint at the event was the largest in five years, with a 30-foot booth consisting of a large photo display, a dynamic video of the mission in action in a seating area at the rear of the booth, vintage Army helmets to get up close and personal with, and plenty of giveaway items.